spacemit-com/docs/en/device/boot.md

 # Boot Development Guide

-## 1. Overview
+## Overview

-### 1.1 Purpose of the Document
+### Purpose

-This document primarily introduces the firmware flashing and boot process for SpacemiT, along with custom configuration options.
-It also covers driver development related to U-Boot and OpenSBI, basic debugging methods, aiming to facilitate quick start or secondary development for developers.
+This guide provides a comprehensive introduction to the boot and flashing process for SpacemiT platforms, including methods for custom configuration, as well as techniques for driver development and debugging within U-Boot and OpenSBI.
+It is designed to help developers quickly master the system boot process and streamline secondary development.

-### 1.2 Scope of Application
+### Scope

 This document is applicable to the K1 series SoC (System on Chip) of SpacemiT.

-### 1.3 Relevant Personnel
+### Relevant Personnel

 - Firmware flashing and boot development engineers
 - Kernel development engineers

-### 1.4 Document Structure
+### Document Structure

-The document starts by detailing the firmware flashing and boot process and configuration methods, followed by compilation configuration and driver development debugging for U-Boot/OpenSBI.
-Finally, it records common troubleshooting tips.
+1. **Boot Process and Configuration** – Describes the system boot mechanism and customization options.
+2. **U-Boot / OpenSBI Development & Debugging** – Covers build configurations, driver development, and debugging techniques.
+3. **Troubleshooting Guide** – Offers solutions to common issues encountered during development.

-## 2. Firmware Flashing and Boot Process
+## Firmware Flashing and Boot Process

-This chapter describes the configuration and implementation principles related to brushing and startup, and provides custom brushing and startup methods.
+This section introduces configurations and implementation principles related to firmware flashing and booting, along with methods for custom flashing and booting setups.

-Note that brushing and startup are related, and if you need to customize the brushing machine, startup may also need to make relevant adjustments, and vice versa.
+> **Note:** Flashing and booting are closely connected.
+Customizing the flashing process may require adjusting the boot settings, and vice versa.

 ### 2.1 Firmware Layout

-Common firmware layouts for the K1 series SoC include three types:
+The K1 series SoC commonly supports the following **three** firmware layout schemes.
+Their key characteristics are described below:

 ![a](static/image_play.png)

-- eMMC

-i.
-As shown in the diagram, eMMC has two areas: boot0 and user_data_area.
-This storage feature is inherent and will not be elaborated further.
+1. **eMMC**

+   - Consists of a `boot0` area (used to store `bootinfo_emmc.bin` and `FSBL.bin`) and a `user_data_area` managed by a GPT partition table.
-ii. `bootinfo_emmc.bin` and `FSBL.bin` are stored in the boot0 area.
-The user_data_area's fsbl partition does not contain actual content.
-After brom boots, it loads `bootinfo_emmc.bin` and `FSBL.bin` from the boot0 area.
+   - `bootinfo_emmc.bin` and `FSBL.bin` are stored in the `boot0` area.
+The `fsbl` partition in the `user_data_area` typically contains no actual data.

-- SD Card
+   - After power-on, BROM loads `bootinfo_emmc.bin` and `FSBL.bin` from the `boot0` area.

+2. **SD Card**

-i.
-Similar to eMMC but only includes the user_data_area. `bootinfo_sd.bin`occupies the first 80 bytes, with the GPT table located at 1 blk position.
+   - Similar to the eMMC layout, but only includes a `user_data_area`.
+   - `bootinfo_sd.bin` occupies the first 80 bytes, and the GPT table begins at block 1.

+3. **NOR + SSD**

-- NOR + SSD
+   - Firmware on NOR includes `FSBL`, `OpenSBI`, and `U-Boot`, while, the SSD holds `bootfs` and `rootfs`.

-i.
-Includes NOR firmware (fsbl + opensbi + uboot) and SSD firmware (bootfs + rootfs).

-ii.
-Also supports combinations like NOR + eMMC, defaulting to NOR + eMMC if no SSD is inserted and the switch is set to NOR boot.
+   - Supports combinations like NOR + eMMC by default.
+If no SSD is inserted, NOR + eMMC can be used by setting the DIP switch to boot from NOR.

-iii.
-Only supports SSD as a firmware flashing medium when inserted into pcie0 interface.
-If an SSD is inserted into a non-pcie0 interface, it functions solely as storage.

-iv.
-When using TitanFlash tool for firmware flashing, the SSD's partition table includes fsbl/ubot/opensbi, but these partitions do not take effect.
-The actual functionality is determined by the actual partition table.
+   - Only SSDs connected to the PCIe0 interface can be used to boot during flashing.
+If the SSD is connected to a different PCIe port, it will only work as a storage device, not for booting.
+   - When flashing with the **TitanFlasher** tool, the SSD’s partition table may include `FSBL`, `U-Boot`, and `OpenSBI` entries, but these contents will not be used during boot.

-### 2.2 Firmware Flashing Process and Configuration
+### Firmware Flashing Process and Configuration

-Firmware flashing and writing refer to the same concept.
-Mass production of cards is essentially firmware flashing, with data sourced from SD cards.

-Card Production and Card Boot are distinct concepts.
-Card Boot involves burning the image onto the SD card and booting the system from the SD card.
+In this guide,

+- **Flashing** and **Burning** mean the same thing — writing a system image to storage.
+- **Mass production** is just another way of flashing — except the source image lives on an SD card, and the tool copies it to your device’s internal storage.
+- **Card booting** is different: the device actually boots straight from the SD card image instead of copying it anywhere.

-#### 2.2.1 Firmware Flashing Process
+#### Firmware Flashing Process

-The firmware flashing process utilizes the fastboot protocol to transmit images from a PC to the device, then writes them to the corresponding storage medium via interfaces such as mmc/mtd/nvme.
-A complete firmware flashing process includes entering U-Boot fastboot mode, image transmission, detection of storage media, creation of the GPT table, and writing data to the storage medium.
+Flashing uses the **Fastboot** protocol to send image files from your PC to the device.
+These files are written to the corresponding storage like **MMC**, **MTD**, or **NVMe**.
+The full process includes:

+- Entering **Fastboot mode** in U-Boot
+- Sending image files
+- Detecting the storage device
+- Creating a **GPT partition table**
+- Writing the image data to storage

-##### 2.2.1.1 U-Boot Fastboot Mode
+##### U-Boot Fastboot Mode

 In this platform, the firmware flashing communication protocol is based on the fastboot protocol with some custom extensions.
-Actual firmware flashing operations occur within the U-Boot fastboot mode.
+Actual firmware flashing operations occur within the **U-Boot's Fastboot mode**.

-After entering U-Boot fastboot mode, executing fastboot devices on the PC detects the device (PC fastboot environment needs to be configured).
+Once the device enters this mode, you can run `fastboot devices` on your PC to check if the device is detected (make sure Fastboot is set up on your PC):

 ```sh
 ~$ fastboot devices